Where to go for Sustainable Holidays in Cape Verde

-- Showing the wrong idea of Cape Verdean culture.
-When I stayed in Sal for several days, I noticed that the entertainment program of many hotels consisted of “local dance shows”.
-I saw young girls and boys dancing in Tarzan costumes with leo prints!
-First, Cape Verde is NOT Africa!
-Second, even if it was “Africa”, “in Africa”, people don’t wear Tarzan outfits!
-Cape Verde’s culture is a unique mix of European and several African influences.
-However, its cultural wealth is not shown in the anonymous resorts.
+- Showing the wrong idea of the Cape Verdean culture.
+When I stayed in Sal, I noticed that the entertainment program of many hotels consisted of “local dance shows”.
+I saw young girls and boys dancing in Tarzan costumes with leopard prints!
+First of all, Cape Verde is not Africa!
+Second, even if it was, in Africa, people don’t wear Tarzan outfits!
+Cape Verde’s culture is a unique mix of European and African influences.
+However, its cultural wealth is not shown at all in the anonymous resorts.

-- Emigration.
-Young people from poorer islands such as Fogo, Brava, Santo Antao or Maio are leaving their homes to work in Sal or Boa Vista for supposed better working conditions.
+- The emigration.
+Young people from the poorer islands such as Fogo, Brava, Santo Antao, and Maio are leaving their homes to work in Sal or Boa Vista for supposed better working conditions.
 The results are deserted landscapes and societies.

-- Living conditions.
+- The living conditions.
 Cape Verdeans have to pay extremely high rents to live in the back-country of Sal or Boa Vista.
-As every single fruit, vegetable or any other product has to be imported, the cost of living is extremely expensive.
-Prices for fresh fruit are similar to the prices in Europe.
+As every single fruit, vegetable, or any other product has to be imported, the cost of living is extremely expensive.
+The prices for fresh fruit are similar to the prices in Europe.
 That means that even if those people earn a little bit more money when they work for an international hotel group, they spend most of it in extremely expensive rents and living costs.
 On top, many of them are supposed to send money to their families on a regular basis.

 - A threat to nature.
 Large hotels are often built on preserved beaches that boast rich biodiversity and are turtle nesting sites.

 When thinking about it, you may wonder how this is even possible.
 In my humble and innocent opinion, I think that the lack of regulation is partly responsible.
-In Europe, this kind of tourism wouldn’t be allowed!
+In Europe, this kind of tourism would never be allowed!

-I guess that you can see why it is so important to diversify tourism in Cape Verde.
+I guess that you can see now why it’s so important to diversify tourism in Cape Verde.
 The good news is that it’s very simple!
-YOU can change everything with YOUR DECISION!
+You can change everything with your decision!

-You may spend some days in Sal or Boa Vista but then, take a plane or a ferry and explore how different every island is.
-Explore the vertiginous valleys of Santo Antao, the natural wonder of Mount Fogo, the cultural scene of Mindelo, the untouched beaches of Maio, etc.
+You may spend some days in Sal or Boa Vista but then, take a plane or a ferry and explore how different each island is.
+Explore the vertiginous valleys of Santo Antao, the natural wonder of Mount Fogo, the cultural scene of Mindelo, and the untouched beaches of Maio.

 What to do to support sustainable tourism in Cape Verde?